RomanSlack/RomanSlack/README.md

 * Chief architect of agent systems at SimuVerse, integrating LLMs into Unity-based simulated environments.
 * Former Lead AI Engineer at Levangie Labs, led end-to-end development and scaling of AI systems in a fast-paced startup.
-* Currently conducting applied AI research at the AFRL Information Directorate.
+* Currently conducting applied AI research at the Air Force Research Laboratory Information Directorate.
 * Project manager at RIT AI Club, overseeing multi-agent research and development initiatives.

 ---